 XebiaLabs offers two tools for ARA: XL Release for development management and XL Deploy for operations management.
 Both products manage the application building and the environment installation effectively.
 XebiaLabs, like others here, bridges the gap between tools for building and deploying.
 Users can map to a predefined infrastructure what resources are needed for a deployment and target that specific deployment.
 The ARA processes can be repeated, and manual intervention and related errors are reduced.

 Puppet Pipelines for Applications

 As with all ARA tools, Automic sits between your CI/CD processes and your stack of deployment, mixing them into a complete DevOps toolchain.
 And like any other ARA tool, Automic supports the standards that are the current ARA market cost-of-entry.
-It also supports a growing range of other tools, one of its strengths.
-Before being purchased by CA, Automic had good and growing support for existing tools, and working with CA increased its access to CA tools.
-Automic presents what it calls “Action Packs,” supporting new tools and platforms at a quite impressive rate.
+It also supports a growing range of different devices, one of its strengths.
+Before being purchased by CA, Automic had excellent and increasing support for existing tools, and working with CA increased its access to CA tools.
+Automatic presents what it calls “Action Packs,” supporting new tools and platforms at a quite impressive rate.

-PM and line-of-business sponsors such as Automic’s roll-up reporting environment, while operations staff love the wide range of tool support.
-About the product’s only common complaint is its lack of support for a variety of customization scripting languages— a complaint that is hardly unique to Automic in the DevOps world.
+PM and line-of-business sponsors such as Automic’s roll-up reporting environment, while operations staff love the full range of tool support.
+About the product’s only common complaint is its lack of support for a variety of customization, scripting languages— a claim that is hardly unique to Automic in the DevOps world.
 The Automic Marketplace includes available plug-ins for Automic.
-For most Dev/DevOps toolsets, Automic is well on its way to providing out-of-the-box support, and those it does not support can be integrated through its scripting language and/or APIs.
+For most Dev/DevOps toolsets, Automic is well on its way to providing out-of-the-box support, and those it does not support can be integrated through its scripting language and APIs.